casadi/casadi/docs/users_guide/source/daebuilder.rst

   Quadrature state :math:`q`.
 A differential state that may not appear in the right-hand-side and hence can be calculated by quadrature formulas.

-'w'
-  Local variables :math:`w`.
-Calculated from time and time dependent variables.
-They may also depend, acyclically, on other :math:`w`.

 'y'
   Output variables :math:`y`